heroku-examples/heroku-agentforce-tutorial/README.md

 Step 2 - Creating a Named Credential
 ------------------------------------

+If you have not yet gained access to an Agentforce-enabled environment, please refer to the note above.
+The following steps assume that you are logged in and have administrator access to the Salesforce `Setup` menu.

 1. Search for `Named Credentials` under `Setup`, select the `External Credentials` tab, and click `New`, completing the dialog as shown.